Four cops shot in South Carolina, suspect in custody

 Authorities were responding to a domestic call just after 10 p.m.
 Monday in York, about 25 miles southwest of Charlotte, but the suspect had already fled the scene on foot when they arrived, Faris said at a Tuesday news conference.

+McCall’s father-in-law told WSOC-TV McCall was assaulting his wife before the situation escalated.
+He said it was “uncharacteristic” for McCall to act violently toward police.

-K-9 units sent to the scene when McCall fired his gun just after 1 a.m., striking one of the K-9 officers, officials said.
+K-9 units were sent to the scene when McCall fired his gun just after 1 a.m., striking one of the K-9 officers, officials said.
+McCall also allegedly shot at a police helicopter.
+The bullet struck the aircraft, but did not injure anyone, WSOC reported.

 Three York County Sheriff’s deputies were shot about 3:30 a.m. while searching the woods.

+McCall had several "long guns" with him at the time, but police did not specify what type of weapons they were.